KevinDayve/KevinDayve.github.io/index.md

 \nabla_\theta \mathbb{E}_{\tau \sim \pi_\theta}[R(\tau)] = \nabla_\theta \int \pi_\theta(\tau) R(\tau) \, d\tau
 $$

-Assuming we can interchange the gradient and integral (a technical condition that holds in most practical cases):
+Assuming we can interchange the gradient and integral (Careful: You can do this operation only where the the integral is finite (courtest of Leibniz rule), since both differentiation and integration are limit operations, you **cannot** apply this slight on infinite limit operations):

 $$
 = \int \nabla_\theta \pi_\theta(\tau) R(\tau) \, d\tau